ImageMagick/Usage-Markdown/photos/index.md

 [![\[IM Output\]](anthony_automask.jpg)](anthony_automask.jpg)

-Now lets use this mask to mix my 'ghosts' image with the original image so it looks like my conscience is 'haunting' me for making such 'impossible' pictures.
+Now let's use this mask to mix my 'ghosts' image with the original image so it looks like my conscience is 'haunting' me for making such 'impossible' pictures.

 ~~~
 convert anthony_1.jpg anthony_ghosts.jpg anthony_mask.jpg \